gluster/glusterdocs/docs/Administrator-Guide/Performance-Testing.md

         iozone -w -c -e -i 0 -+n -C -r 64k -s 1g -t 8 -F /mnt/glusterfs/f{0,1,2,3,4,5,6,7,8}.ioz

-WARNING: random I/O testing in iozone is very restricted by iozone constraint that it must randomly read then randomly write the entire file!
+WARNING: random I/O testing in iozone is heavily restricted by the iozone constraint that it must randomly read then randomly write the entire file!
 This is not what we want - instead it should randomly read/write for some fraction of file size or time duration, allowing us to spread